Pyxidatol-C/EJM2Int2016-2017/content/Physics/Data_analysis-topic1.md

 <img src="source/stddev_ex.png">

-### Accuracy is a measurement of how close to the theoritical result (T) our experiment is.
+### Accuracy is a measurement of how close to the theoraitical result (T) our experiment is.

 - accurate